 There is no law that says you are required to hire a personal injury attorney, but it is highly recommended.
 Tort claims in California are extremely complex, and when an individual decides to represent themselves against an experienced legal team it will become even more complicated.
 If you have been injured and are trying to recover damages from the responsible party or their insurance company, you can be certain that they will be hiring a legal team to represent them who understands this process and will be working against you aggressively.

-If you or a loved one has suffered injuries as a result of another party’s failure to uphold their duty of reasonable care, contact us immediately.
-During your free initial consultation, you will be able to discuss your specific situation with a legal professional, get better insight into the California personal injury system, and learn how we can help you get the money that you deserve.
+If you or a loved one has suffered injuries as a result of another party’s failure to uphold their duty of reasonable care, contact Orange County personal injury lawyer Timothy J. Ryan.
+During your free initial consultation you will be able to discuss your specific situation with a legal professional, get better insight into the California personal injury system, and learn how we can help you get the money that you deserve.